-The time evolution of CTI, as measured by the change in the line energy, is shown in Figures 4 and 5 for XIS and ACIS, respectively.
-The change in line energy is plotted as the fractional change since the first data point.
+We measure the time evolution of CTI using the change in line energy of the Mn K α line, as described in the previous section.
+The change in line energy is plotted in Figure 4 (for XIS) and Figure 5 (for ACIS) as the fractional change since the first data point.
 Data from both front- and back-illuminated devices are included, as well as both with and without XIS charge injection.